Akita Pit (Akita & Pitbull Mix): Info, Pictures, Characteristics & Facts

 Akita Pits often have short, sleek hair that should only need to be brushed out weekly.
 This grooming time is a great chance to get close bonding time.
 It helps them to learn how to sit still and become accustomed to being touched and held.
 Some of these dogs can be sensitive to touch, making this akin to another training session.

-Beyond grooming, keep up their basic needs by trimming the nails as they begin to grow out and brushing the teeth weekly, to promote dental health.
+Beyond grooming, keep up their basic needs by trimming the nails as they begin to grow out and brushing their teeth weekly, to promote dental health.

 Overall, an Akita Pitbull mix is often a healthy dog.
 However, due to their direct parentage to some purebred lines, they may inherit problems commonly found in Akitas and Pit Bulls.
 Keep an eye out for the risks listed below, taking them for regular veterinary appointments to catch any serious problem as early as possible.